Import Troubleshooting

 Video: Import Troubleshooting Quick Start Guide

 Important: The steps below cover the most common troubleshooting path.
-Most validation errors are resolved by checking the file, import type, and TrackEd version before contacting support.
+Most validation errors are resolved by checking the file, the import type, and your TrackEd version before contacting support.

-3. An orange button indicates a warning.
-Click it to view the warning text.
+3. An orange button is a warning.
+Click it to read the warning text.

-4. A pink button indicates a header validation error or an error code.
+4. A pink button is a header validation error or an error code.
 Click it to view the details.

-5. For a validation error, click the “What went wrong” option to see suggested fixes
+5. For a validation error, click the “What went wrong” option to see the suggested fixes.

-6. Check that the correct file was downloaded from the source system (e.g. OneSchool)
+6. Check that the correct file was downloaded from the source system (for example OneSchool) and that it was freshly exported.

-7. Confirm that the correct import type was selected in TrackEd
+7. Confirm the correct import type was selected in TrackEd.

-8. Close TrackEd, reopen it, and try the import again with a freshly downloaded file
+8. Close TrackEd, reopen it, and try the import again with a fresh file.

-9. If the error persists, check that TrackEd is running the latest version by comparing your version to the release notes
+9. If the error persists, check you are running the latest version of TrackEd by comparing your version to the current release on the TrackEd Downloads page.

 11. Save the generated report and email it to support@trackedapp.com.au.

-12. If sending any files to support, de-identify them before sending
+12. De-identify any files before sending them to support.

 Tip: The three most common fixes (checking the file, checking the import type, and restarting TrackEd) resolve the majority of validation errors.
 Try those first before investigating further.